 A straight A student has just received a report card... along with some distressing news: There is a B in one subject.
 This makes the student disappointed at having their perfect record tarnished, while others wonder what the big deal is, since they'd usually be content to get a B. When they truly understand how upset the person in question is, there usually is a pep talk reminding them how great they are and offering An Aesop about how an occasional stumble is nothing to be ashamed of.
 Their overreaction is often caused by an Education Mama.

 Frequently this trope happens with grades of "A-" as well.

-Truth in Television, as anyone who has seen high school honor students receiving their grades can attest.
+Truth in Television, as anyone who has seen high school A.P./I.B. students receiving their grades can attest.
 With the onset of the Internet and teachers posting grade updates online, this usually happens well before the report card actually arrives.

 Compare The Perfectionist and Second Place Is for Losers.
 What Do You Mean, It's Not Heinous? is often the character's response to "It's just a 'B.'" If your character isn't bright enough to be traumatized by this trope, then perhaps they'll balk at their F Minus Minus.
 A similar attitude regarding reviews of works, particularly video games, is known as 8.8.

 open/close all folders